KwadwoAK/PCPicker/README.md

 pip install flask_login
 ```
 To run the program, got main.py and run the file. the flask server should start running on port 5000, click on the link to open the web application in your browser.

+## Navigation:
+when you first open the application, you will be greeted with the login screen.
+If you do not have an account, you can create one by clicking on the "Register" button.
+Once you are logged in, you will be able to see your builds and add new parts to your builds.
+You can also edit and delete your builds as needed.